Big5-sec/Big5-sec.github.io/_posts/2024-01-26-ColdFusion-WDDX-2023.md

 - *chain1* was tied to CVE-2023-26360
 - *chain2* was tied to CVE-2023-26359
 - **CVE-2023-26359 was used as a 0day**.
 And Patrick Vares who reported it actually did so after a thorough and nice investigation of two compromised ColdFusion servers.
-As of this writing, Adobe refused to indicate this in their bulletins, and I do believe the inclusion of CVE-2023-26359 in CISA KEV list was done after CrowdStrike reporting.
+As of this writing, Adobe refused to indicate this in their bulletins.
 - **All code changes in ColdFusion 2021 patch were pertaining to CVE-2023-26360.
 Somehow, CVE-2023-26359 is intact there.**

 # CVE-2023-26359 details